evlaV/steamos-atomupd/README.md

 The server requires a configuration file with a bunch of mandatory params:
 - the directory where images live
-- the versioning scheme expected (`semantic` or `date-based`)
+- whether images are snapshots or not
 - the list of supported products (eg. `steamos`)
 - the list of supported releases (eg. `clockwerk`)
+- the list of supported variants (eg. `rauc`)
 - the list of supported architectures (eg. `amd64`)
-- the list of supported variants (eg. `rauc`)

-When started, the server walks the image directory, looking for manifest files.
+On start, the server walks the image directory, looking for **manifest files**.
 Each image should have a manifest file, with the extension `.manifest.json`.
 These files are parsed, and the server decides if the image is counted in, or discarded (based on product, release, arch, variant, etc...).